 - Get help.
 This is a far easier project with two people than one.
 Call in a favor and get a friend to help for a weekend.
 It’ll make the job more enjoyable and efficient.

 - Budget about $500 for equipment rental.
 Renting the proper tools is a cost-effective way to make the job go smoothly.

 - Wood Maintenance.
 For wood, plan on about $850 to re-stain every 3 to 5 years.

 - Subcontract some of the work.
 You can subcontract footer installation or other work.

 What a Deck-Building Contractor Can Do for You

-At the very least, unless you know you’re capable of building a quality deck, you should talk to a contractor and get written estimates.
+Here’s where we get into the distinction between whether you can build your own and whether you should build your own.
+Most decks are a major home improvement project that you’ll want to last for a long time.
+At the very least, unless you know you’re capable of building a quality product, you should talk to a contractor and get written estimates.
 Let the contractor know that you’re considering doing the project yourself and/or working within a strict budget.
-He or she will likely have cost-saving measures you wouldn’t have thought of.
+They will likely have cost-saving measures you wouldn’t have thought of.